The journal focuses on field of Hematopoietic stem cell transplantation and cell therapies.

 Copyright of the articles and their contents published in BLOOD CELL THERAPY belong to the Asia-Pacific Blood and Marrow Transplantation (APBMT).
 BLOOD CELL THERAPY is an open access journal distributed under the Creative Commons Attribution-NonCommercial 4.0 International License (https://creativecommons.org/licenses/by-nc/4.0/).
 Anyone may download, reuse, copy, reprint, distribute, or modify articles published in the journal for not-for-profit purposes if they cite the original authors and source properly.
 For for-profit or commercial use, written permission by the Editorial Board of BLOOD CELL THERAPY is mandatory.

 All fees are subject to change without notice.

 A submission fee is free until September 30, 2023.

 A publication fee is free until September 30, 2023.

 BLOOD CELL THERAPY does not issue print journals.

-If you’d like Offprints of your article, please contact our Editorial Office.
+Authors who wish to purchase offprints of the published article, please contact our Editorial Office.